Pillowin/yasl/README.md

 	`? <operation> : <operation>`

-Depending if the first argument on stack  is  true,  the folowing opera‐ tion  is  done.
+Depending if the first argument on stack  is  true,  the folowing operation  is  done.
 If present, the second operation is done when false.

 - The loop structure is defined by the `@` operator :